 If you have not already, you have to create a project in BGA Studio for this game.
 If the original game name is taken use gamenameYOURINITIALS template, i.e."heartsla".
 Don't worry too much about the name, if game would be good enough to be publish it will be renamed to original name.

 Find and start the game in turn based mode, make sure it works.

 Second, modify the text in .tpl file, reload the page in the browser and make sure your ftp sync works as expected.
 Note: if you have not setup FTP auto-sync yet, do it now, manually copying files is a no-starter.

-Update your project status in Management page, you can say "development started" or "waiting for license" or "waiting for graphics" or combination of those.
+Update your project status in Control Panel > Manage games page, you can say "development started" or "waiting for license" or "waiting for graphics" or combination of those.

 Hook version control system

 If its a real game I would commit the code to version control right at start.
 You going to find yourself in the situation when game does not even start anymore and no way of debugging it unless you have a way to revert.
 That is where version control becomes very handy.
 If you don't know what I am talking about then at least back-up your files after each of major steps.
 Starting now.
 You can also create a project on github, but make sure you don't commit original publisher graphics files.
 You can (and should) also commit your modification periodically via studio's control panel.